Azure/azure-sdk-for-python/doc/dev/find_sdk/find_sdk_in_cli_command.md

 Find SDK function in cli command is divided into the following steps:
 1. Determine the command module
 2. Search its definition in `command.py`
-3. Find the corresponding SDK
+3. Find the management client and corresponding SDK
 4. Find the function in Python SDK or Doc

 ## Determine the command module